 Qualifying Tier II Light Fixture – A light fixture located in a Qualifying Light Fixture Location that contains LED lamps/light bulbs; an integrated LED fixture; an outdoor light fixture that is controlled by a photocell; or an indoor fixture controlled by a motion sensor.

-Rated Home – The specific real property that is evaluated using the home energy rating procedures specified by this Standard.
+Rated Home – The specific real property that is evaluated using the Energy Rating procedures specified by this Standard.

+Rating – See Energy Rating.

+Reference Home – See Energy Rating Reference Home.

 Renewable Energy System – Means of producing thermal energy or producing electric power that rely on naturally-occurring, on-site resources that are not depleted as a result of their use.
 Renewable Energy Systems shall include, but are not limited to, solar energy systems, wind energy systems and biomass energy systems.

+Residential Building – Includes detached one-family Dwellings and two-family Dwellings and multiple single-family Dwellings (Townhouses) and Group R-2, R-3 and R-4 buildings three stories or less in height above grade plane.
+(See IECC and IBC.)

-Residual MELs – The miscellaneous energy uses within a Rated Home that are included in the energy use but are not explicitly accounted for as distinct end uses by the Minimum Rated Features of the home.
+Residual Miscellaneous Energy Loads (Residual MELs) – The miscellaneous energy uses within a Rated Home that are included in the energy use but are not explicitly accounted for as distinct end uses by the Minimum Rated Features of the home.

 Revenue-Based Price – The electric, natural gas or other fuel rate that is calculated as the total units sold divided by the total revenues received.

-R-value – The inverse of the time rate of heat flow through a body from one of its bounding surfaces to the other surface for a unit temperature difference between the two surfaces, under steady state conditions, per unit area (h∙ft2∙oF/Btu) [m2∙K/W].
+R-Value – The inverse of the time rate of heat flow through a body from one of its bounding surfaces to the other surface for a unit temperature difference between the two surfaces, under steady state conditions, per unit area (h∙ft2∙oF/Btu) [m2∙K/W].

+Sampled Feature – A building element, component, or group thereof that is evaluated for compliance with Threshold Specifications by using Sampling.

+Sampled Project – A building with multiple units or a group of buildings with multiple units to which Sampling is applied.

+Sampled Rating – A rating type that encompasses a set of Dwelling Units and is accomplished using data gathered from verification of fewer than 100% of the instances of each minimum rated feature within that set in accordance with this Standard.

-Sampling – An application of the home energy rating process whereby fewer than 100% of a builder’s new homes are randomly inspected and tested in order to evaluate compliance with a set of threshold specifications.
+Sampling – A process through which fewer than 100% of the Dwelling Units are inspected and/or tested and/or modeled to demonstrate compliance with a set of Threshold Specifications.

-Seasonal Energy Efficiency Ratio (SEER) – A standardized measure of air conditioner efficiency based on the total cooling output of an air conditioner in Btu/h, divided by the total electric energy input, in watt-hours, under test conditions specified by the Air Conditioning and Refrigeration Institute Standard 210/240.
+Seasonal Energy Efficiency Ratio (SEER) – A standardized measure of air conditioner efficiency based on the total cooling output of an air conditioner in Btu/h, divided by the total electric energy input, in Watt-hours, under test conditions specified by the Air Conditioning and Refrigeration Institute Standard 210/240.

 Sensible Energy – Energy associated with the amount of heat contained in the air, as contrasted with Latent Energy, which is energy associated with the amount of moisture vapor contained in the air.